edoardopigaiani/edoardopigaiani.github.io/_posts/2019-10-09-intercept-android-app-traffic-with-burp-suite.md

-# Bypass Android certificate pinning and intercept app traffic with Burp suite
+# Intercept Android app traffic with Burp suite

 ## Introduction and clarifications